 A well-balanced bankruptcy system distinguishes companies that are financially distressed but economically viable from inefficient companies that should be liquidated.
 But in some insolvency systems even viable businesses are liquidated.
 This is starting to change.
 Many recent reforms of bankruptcy laws have been aimed at helping more of the viable businesses survive.
-What insolvency reforms has Doing Business recorded in Switzerland (table 11.2)?
+What insolvency reforms has Doing Business recorded in Djibouti (table 11.1)?

-Table 11.2 How has Switzerland made resolving insolvency easier-or not?
+Table 11.1 How has Djibouti made resolving insolvency easier-or not?
 By Doing Business report year

-DB year Reform DB2008 No reform as measured by Doing Business.
-DB2009 No reform as measured by Doing Business.
+DB year Reform DB2009 No reform as measured by Doing Business.
 DB2010 No reform as measured by Doing Business.
 DB2011 No reform as measured by Doing Business.
-DB2012 Switzerland introduced a unified civil procedure code and made a number of changes to its federal bankruptcy law.
+DB2012 No reform as measured by Doing Business.
 DB2013 No reform as measured by Doing Business.
+DB2014 Djibouti made resolving insolvency easier through its new commercial code, which allows an insolvent debtor to file for preventive settlement, legal redress or liquidation and sets out clear rules on the steps and procedures for each of the alternatives available.